 Learn how to transform your landscape into a California-friendly garden that will conserve water, reduce runoff, and bring birds and beneficial insects back to your yard.
-You can walk through your own FREE Landscape Audit or get some help from a landscape professional.

 - Turf Removal Rebate Program (Funding is no longer available, but a waiting list may be available)

 Are you ready to get rid of your water-guzzling lawn and switch to a drought-tolerant garden?
 If you are interested in making the switch, then please make use of the informational resources available here, and go to the SoCalWaterSmart website to reserve your rebate.

 - Landscape Irrigation Efficiency Program (LIEP)

 Would you like a FREE survey of your irrigation system?
 West Basin Municipal Water District can help!
 If your site qualifies you could be eligible for a free installation of high-efficiency sprinkler nozzles as well.
 Contact Kelly with WaterWise at 1 (888) 987-9473 to schedule your appointment.
 You can read more about the program on the Landscape Irrigation Efficiency Program (PDF) flyer.

 Once you complete your landscape project, or if you already have a sustainable garden, make sure to get your very own Seal of Approval from the Manhattan Beach Botanical Garden.
 The MB Botanical Garden Seal of Approval list of yards (PDF) offers some great examples of sustainable yards in town.
 The Botanical Garden is also a great place to visit for ideas of what thrives in our coastal town -- please review their extensive plant list.
 To get your own Seal of Approval, contact Julie Gonella at (310) 546-1354.